Our products

 How to recognize fresh seafood

-Prawns and shrimp:
+Prawns and Shrimps:

 • Bright, black, and bulging eyes.
 If they are sunken or grayish, they are not fresh.

-• Intense sea smell, never old fish.
+• Intense sea smell, never old fish smell.

-Mussels and clams:
+Mussels and Clams:

 • Clean surface, without excessive dirt or strong odor.